CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 **Unassigned**: This panel includes submissions added to sections without section editors.

 **My Assigned**: This panel includes submissions added to sections where you are a section editor.
+Note, if you are the journal's only editor, submissions will automatically appear here.

 **My Authored**: This panel includes submissions that you wrote, and should be assigned to a different editor.